-As a university hospital, we lead research into myeloma diagnosis and treatment.
+As a specialist cancer centre, we lead research into myeloma diagnosis and treatment.
 We regularly publish research papers that help in the fight against cancer.

 It may take up to three weeks for your test results to come through.
 This depends on the types of tests you have at the hospital.

 Your doctor (GP) will take blood and urine tests to get a better understanding of why you are having symptoms that may suggest you have a Myeloma.
 You’ll then be referred to the hospital for further investigation.